FIELDS OF ACTION

 Many soums do not produce any vegetable and are struggling to be supplied, due to the weakness of transport and storage infrastructures.

-PROMOTION OF A MORE SUSTAINABLE LIVESTOCK BREEDING SYSTEM
+RESTORATION OF A MORE SUSTAINABLE LIVESTOCK BREEDING SYSTEM

 Intensive industrial farming is almost non-existent in Mongolia, but the sustainability of the traditional extensive pastoralism has become severely compromised.

-Over the past twenty years, the unregulated growth of the national herd and the growing dominance of goat herds have brought the country into a chronic crisis of overgrazing that threatens the steppes with desertification.
+Over the past thirty years, the unregulated growth of the national herd and the growing dominance of goat herds have brought the country into a chronic crisis of overgrazing that threatens the steppes with desertification.

 Herders are increasingly vulnerable to dzuds (extreme winters where forage is scarce), which regularly decimate millions of animals and lead to bankruptcy.